Asphalt: Urban GT: Gameplay

 Asphalt: Urban GT sports nine tracks modelled after real-world locations such as Paris, New York City, Miami, Las Vegas, Cuba, Bogotá, Chernobyl, Hong Kong and Texas Motor Speedway.
 The game's 23 cars are licensed from 14 real manufacturers such as Lamborghini, Hummer, Volkswagen, Nissan, Ford (Shelby), Audi, Aston Martin, Jaguar, Lotus, Morgan, TVR, Chevrolet, Saleen, and others including some of the fictional in-game manufacturers, and can be enhanced with over 30 add-ons.
 Game modes include instant play, road challenge, free race, time attack, and cop chase.
 In cop chase, the player takes the role of the police attempting to arrest the other racers.

 One distinctive feature of the gameplay is that after several rule violations (such as ramming a competitor’s car to take it out) triggers a police response.
 This can range from simple car chases to roadblocks set up along the track, and eventually the deployment of helicopters.
 To evade the police and outpace rival drivers, nitro power-ups are scattered across the circuit.
 Collecting them grants the player a significant speed boost.
 When pursued by a helicopter, the player can make sharp turns to avoid its missiles.

-The game takes advantage of the DS's support for 3D graphics, while showing unaccelerated N-Gage's power to match DS's graphics, showing the action from three camera angles.
+The game takes advantage of the DS's support for 3D graphics, showing the action from three camera angles.
+The N-Gage version uses a software 3D renderer to provide similar visuals at a lower framerate with less detail.
 The bottom screen of the DS is utilized to provide strategic tips and player info.

 Reception

 The N-Gage version received "favorable" reviews, while the DS version received "mixed" reviews, according to video game review aggregator website Metacritic.
 In Japan, Famitsu gave the latter version a score of one six and three sevens for a total of 27 out of 40.

 It received a runner-up position in GameSpots 2004 "Best N-Gage Game" award category, losing to Colin McRae Rally 2005.

+Asphalt: Urban GT was a considerable success for the emerging mobile game market, selling over 5 million copies.
+It launched the Asphalt franchise, which is currently Gameloft's biggest franchise.